Tools for School Ensures Local Children Excel

 Blum, Lai, Martinez and Jessee discuss in their article how youth experiencing stronger connections with their community helps their growth.
 They note, ”For adolescents, such community connectedness is influenced by the quality of youth-adult interactions, opportunities for meaningful input into community affairs, a sense of safety in the community and being welcome in public spaces.”
 Having another trusted adult kids know they can rely on helps strengthen both their feelings of community, especially when mentors show that community is a priority in their own life.
 Ultimately, these mentoring relationships provide the support kids need to grow into the leaders of tomorrow.
 Take a look at Cora’s story below to see how her mentorship has impacted her.

-Mentor and a mentee at a community festival.
+Mentor with her mentee at a community festival.

 Cora’s Story